 He set down the tongs he was holding and turned to face her.
 "Last March you were in Chicago, and you went to Billy-Bob's.
 You and a bunch of other girls."

-Kris looked confused, nodding.
+Kris nodded, looking puzzled.
 "It was Melinda's birthday, my sister.
 I was home on spring break, and she was turning 21.
-But..."
+But how..."

 "That was me."

-She started to turn away, but he caught her wrist.
+She started to turn away, to bolt, but he caught her wrist and held tight.
 "Don't run off.
-Not again."
+Not again.
+Please."

 She shook her head, her eyes squeezed closed.

 "I went after you, you know.
-But you were gone, and I didn't know which way you went."
+I ran outside but you were gone, and I didn't know which way you went."

 He smiled wistfully.
-"You didn't recognize me, I could tell.
-My hair's shorter now.
-And you'd told me your name was Kristin, so when Brian talked about Kris I didn't even think...
+"You didn't recognize me at the airport today, I could tell.
+My hair's longer now, and it's always kinda dark in Billy-Bob's.
+Your friends called you Kristin, so when Brian kept talking about Kris I didn't even think...
 But the minute I saw you today, I knew."

 "You said that already."
 He realized he was still holding her wrist, and he let it go.
 "So what do we do now?"